PMT’s Bursary Scheme

 How it works

 We reserve free places on all our courses and give them to students who have applied through our bursary scheme.
-On every classroom course, we have a possible five free places available for bursary application students and our online courses have two free places available.
+On every course, we have a possible two free places available for bursary application students.
 Once applications have closed we will assess the applications using the criteria laid out below and make a shortlist of students who have impressed us.
 The free spaces on each course will be filled by these students.

 In addition, we will have a waiting list of bursary applicants.
 If there are any unbooked places left once the booking deadline for the course has closed, we will contact people from the waiting list to see if they would like to fill the places.